mcosovic/JuliaGrid.jl/docs/src/manual/observabilityAnalysis.md

 # [Observability Analysis](@id ObservabilityAnalysisManual)
-Observability analysis can typically be performed prior to executing the state estimation algorithm, and its primary task is to ensure the existence of a unique state estimator.
+Observability analysis can typically be performed prior to executing the state estimation algorithm, and its primary task is to ensure the existence and uniqueness of the solution.
 In other words, the system of equations used in the state estimation algorithm should be solvable.

 Traditionally, observability analysis, which involves identifying observable islands and restoring observability using a set of pseudo-measurements, can be performed before both AC and DC state estimation.
 In this context, users can detect two types of observable islands: flow islands and maximal islands:
 * [`islandTopologicalFlow`](@ref islandTopologicalFlow(::Measurement)),